 £5.7m Church Square House Office development for 2018.

-Work set to start on £5.7 million Church Square House extension in Scunthorpe beginning of 2018.
+Work started on site at the start of 2018, for the £5.7 million Church Square House extension in Scunthorpe.

 The work comes as part of the council's £60 million investment into the Church Square area

 A ceremony was held in January to break the ground at the site ahead of work beginning on constructing the extension to the North Lincolnshire Council building, where 600 of the authority's staff will be based.

 Staff will also be moved from the Civic Centre to the extended Church Square House.